 Due to its quiet and upscale location, Yavapai Hills is the best place to stay in Prescott for safety.
 Here are our favorite Prescott hotels in the area:

-- Best Budget Hotel in Yavapai Hills: Holiday Inn Express Prescott, an IHG Hotel – The hotel features an awesome indoor pool and hot tub, as well as a fitness center, business center, and laundry facilities.
+- Budget Hotel in Yavapai Hills: Holiday Inn Express Prescott, an IHG Hotel – The hotel features an awesome indoor pool and hot tub, as well as a fitness center, business center, and laundry facilities.
 I love staying at a Holiday Inn Express because they provide great, free breakfast.

-- Best Mid-Range Hotel in Yavapai Hills: La Quinta Inn & Suites Wyndham Conference Center Prescott – The La Quinta Inn is located right around the residential area of Yavapai Hills and has everything you need to be comfortable during your vacation.
+- Mid-Range Hotel in Yavapai Hills: La Quinta Inn & Suites Wyndham Conference Center Prescott – The La Quinta Inn is located right around the residential area of Yavapai Hills and has everything you need to be comfortable during your vacation.
 The hotel features an indoor pool, hot tub, fitness center, and free Wi-Fi.

 5. Ponderosa Park